stijn-dejongh/lovecraft_public_domain/manuscript/poetry_and_the_gods.md

 and searched for some healing bit of poetry.
 Poetry had always relieved her troubled mind better than anything else, though many things in the poetry she had seen detracted from the influence.
 Over parts of even the sublimest verses hung a chill vapour of sterile ugliness and restraint, like dust on a window-pane through which one views a magnificent sunset.

 Listlessly turning the magazine's pages, as if searching for an elusive treasure, she suddenly came upon something which dispelled her languor.
 An observer could have read her thoughts and told that she had discovered some image or dream which brought her nearer to her unattained goal than any image or dream she had seen before.
-It was only a bit of
-vers libre,  that pitiful compromise of the poet who overleaps prose yet falls short of the divine melody of numbers; but it had in it all the unstudied music of a bard who lives and feels, and who gropes ecstatically for unveiled beauty.
+It was only a bit of vers libre, that pitiful compromise of the poet who overleaps prose yet falls short of the divine melody of numbers; but it had in it all the unstudied music of a bard who lives and feels, and who gropes ecstatically for unveiled beauty.
 Devoid of regularity, it yet had the wild harmony of winged, spontaneous words; a harmony missing from the formal, convention-bound verse she had known.
 As she read on, her surroundings gradually faded, and soon there lay about her only the mists of dream; the purple, star-strown mists beyond Time, where only gods and dreamers walk.

-  "Moon over Japan,
+> "Moon over Japan,
-White butterfly moon!
+> White butterfly moon!
-Where the heavy-lidded Buddhas dream
+> Where the heavy-lidded Buddhas dream
-To the sound of the cuckoo's call. . . .
+> To the sound of the cuckoo's call. . . .
-The white wings of moon-butterflies
+> The white wings of moon-butterflies
-Flicker down the streets of the city,
+> Flicker down the streets of the city,
-Blushing into silence the useless wicks of round lanterns in the hands of girls.
+> Blushing into silence the useless wicks of round lanterns in the hands of girls.
+>

-Moon over the tropics,
+> Moon over the tropics,
-A white-curved bud
+> A white-curved bud
-Opening its petals slowly in the warmth of heaven. . . .
+> Opening its petals slowly in the warmth of heaven. . . .
-The air is full of odours
+> The air is full of odours
-And languorous warm sounds. . . .
+> And languorous warm sounds. . . .
-A flute drones its insect music to the night
+> A flute drones its insect music to the night
-Below the curving moon-petal of the heavens.
+> Below the curving moon-petal of the heavens.
+>

-Moon over China,
+> Moon over China,
-Weary moon on the river of the sky,
+> Weary moon on the river of the sky,
-The stir of light in the willows is like the flashing of a thousand silver minnows Through dark shoals;
+> The stir of light in the willows is like the flashing of a thousand silver minnows
+> Through dark shoals;
-The tiles on graves and rotting temples flash like ripples, The sky is flecked with clouds like the scales of a dragon. "
+> The tiles on graves and rotting temples flash like ripples,
+> The sky is flecked with clouds like the scales of a dragon."

 Amid the mists of dream the reader cried to the rhythmical stars, of her delight at the coming of a new age of song, a rebirth of Pan.
 Half closing her eyes, she repeated words whose melody lay hid like crystals at the bottom of a stream before the dawn; hidden but to gleam effulgently at the birth of day.

-  "Moon over Japan,
+> "Moon over Japan,
-White butterfly moon!
+> White butterfly moon!
+>

-Moon over the tropics,
+> Moon over the tropics,
-A white-curved bud
+> A white-curved bud
-Opening its petals slowly in the warmth of heaven.
+> Opening its petals slowly in the warmth of heaven.
-The air is full of odours
+> The air is full of odours
-And languorous warm sounds . . . languorous warm sounds.
+> And languorous warm sounds . . . languorous warm sounds.
+>

-Moon over China,
+> Moon over China,
-Weary moon on the river of the sky . . . weary moon! "
+> Weary moon on the river of the sky . . . weary moon!"

  * * * *

 Out of the mists gleamed godlike the form of a youth in winged helmet and sandals, caduceus-bearing, and of a beauty like to nothing on earth.
 Before the face of the sleeper he thrice waved the rod which Apollo had given him in trade for the nine-corded shell of melody, and upon her brow he placed a wreath of myrtle and roses.
 Then, adoring, Hermes spoke:

-  "O Nymph more fair than the golden-haired sisters of Cyane or the sky-inhabiting Atlantides, beloved of Aphrodite and blessed of Pallas, thou hast indeed discovered the secret of the Gods, which lieth in beauty and song.
+_"O Nymph more fair than the golden-haired sisters of Cyane or the sky-inhabiting Atlantides, beloved of Aphrodite and blessed of Pallas, thou hast indeed discovered the secret of the Gods, which lieth in beauty and song.
 O Prophetess more lovely than the Sybil of Cumae when Apollo first knew her, though hast truly spoken of the new age, for even now on Maenalus, Pan sighs and stretches in his sleep, wishful to awake and behold about him the little rose-crowned Fauns and the antique Satyrs.
 In thy yearning hast thou divined what no mortal else, saving only a few whom the world rejects, remembereth; that the Gods were never dead, but only sleeping the sleep and dreaming the dreams of Gods in lotos-filled Hesperian gardens beyond the golden sunset.
 And now draweth nigh the time of their awaking, when coldness and ugliness shall perish, and Zeus sit once more on Olympus.
 Already the sea about Paphos trembleth into